osm-search/Nominatim/docs/library/Getting-Started.md

 which has a helper function to apply the function to all its ‘address_row’ members and saves the result in the `locale_name` field.

-However, in order to set this `local_name` field in a preferred language, you must use the `Locale` object which contains the function `localize_results`, which explicitly sets each `local_name field`.
+However, in order to set this `local_name` field in a preferred language, you must use the `Locales` object which contains the function `localize_results`, which explicitly sets each `local_name field`.

 ``` python